mrivasperez/jaxml/README.md

 Tensors are essential for representing complex, multi-dimensional data.
 For example, a color image can be represented as a 3D tensor with dimensions (height, width, color_channels), where each color channel (red, green, blue) is a matrix representing the intensity of that color at each pixel.
 In deep learning, tensors are used extensively to store and process data as it flows through the layers of a neural network.

 # Projects

+These projects are designed to progressively introduce more advanced concepts while still being manageable for beginners.
+They provide a good balance of practical application, new concepts, and a reasonable increase in complexity.

 ## 1. Predicting Children's Height with Linear Regression